 The Minneapolis Plan builds on current efforts to address TBTF, which include higher liquidity standards, new approaches to resolution and recovery planning, and efforts to make derivative markets safer, among many other efforts.
-The changes we propose are to the capital regime, the determination of whether banks are systemically important by the Treasury Secretary, the implementation of the new tax on shadow banks and calling for simpler, less-burdensome regulations on community banks.
+The changes we propose are to the capital regime, the determination of whether banks are systemically important by the Treasury Secretary, the implementation of the new tax on shadow banks, and the call for simpler, less-burdensome regulations on community banks.
 The regulation of banks with assets greater than $10 billion and less than $250 billion will be unaffected by the Minneapolis Plan.

 - Why is the risk of a future bailout for current regulations so much higher than for the Minneapolis Plan?

-While we and the Board of Governors agree that 23.5 percent is a reasonable level of loss absorption for large banks in Step 1, the Board of Governors counts debt as absorbing losses.
+While we and the Federal Reserve System Board of Governors agree that 23.5 percent is a reasonable level of loss absorption for large banks in Step 1, the Board of Governors counts debt as absorbing losses.
 We do not.
 Our analysis assumes that in a future systemic crisis, debt will not get converted to equity (as was the case in the recent crisis).
 Hence, our equity requirement is almost twice as high as required under current regulation, where common equity is set at 13.0 percent and a bailout is triggered as soon as that equity is wiped out.
-In the Minneapolis Plan, common equity is set much higher, at a minimum of 23.5 percent under Step 1, resulting in a substantial increase in safety and reduced risk of future bailout.
+In the Minneapolis Plan, common equity is set much higher, at a minimum of 23.5 percent under Step 1, resulting in a substantial increase in safety and reduced risk of a future bailout.

-- Doesn’t the Minneapolis Plan ignore the progress that has been made beyond just capital requirements, for example, in liquidity requirements, stress testing and resolution?
+- Doesn’t the Minneapolis Plan ignore the progress that has been made beyond just capital requirements, for example, in liquidity requirements, stress testing, and resolution?

 Yes.
-Assessing costs and benefits of current and potential alternative regulations is at the core of our work to end TBTF.
+Assessing benefits and costs of current and potential alternative regulations is at the core of our work to end TBTF.
 Like terror events, financial crises are hard to predict and hard to prevent.
 People understand that regardless of how much the United States spends on homeland security, the risk of terrorism can never be reduced to zero.
 And people understand that increased safety usually comes with increased costs, such as for more law enforcement.
 The challenge is to find the right balance of safety and costs.

 That is our approach to ending TBTF.
 We want to achieve as much safety as possible while imposing as few costs as possible on the economy.
 We believe the Minneapolis Plan achieves this balance, but also provides the public with the information they need to make their own assessment of these trade-offs.